Blog 17- The want ad

 But in and among those thoughts I knew what I wanted.
 I wanted to find that original ad.
 At first I combed the couple journals I had kept from 1990 but could not find it.
 I remembered that the ad included the phrase “must love coffee” so I tried the internet.
 No luck.
 I took a trip to the main library in downtown Indy for help.
 Their archives for the Dayton Daily News did not go back far enough.
 I did find an old ad for Starbucks as it opened in the Los Angeles market.
 Close, but that wasn’t want I wanted.
 Not what I, at this point, had to have.

 In Indy, I was given contact info for the archivist at the Dayton Daily who suggested I try to search the microfilm in person.
 I have family who live in Dayton and I could arrange that easily and visit them as part of the bargain.
 Off I drove.

 During that drive with my brain and five senses occupied, my mind took control and it occurred to me that in the summer of 1990 I was thinking of moving from Dayton to Chicago.
 The ad would be in the Tribune!
-Almost as soon as I got home (coffee on the trip back required a trip to my bathroom first), I jumped on the computer, subscribed to a month of the Tribune archives and within two minutes had found the original ad.
+Almost as soon as I got home, I jumped on the computer, subscribed to a month of the Tribune archives and within two minutes had found the original ad.
 After switching bait several times, I had hooked my hook.